oskarwiskman/wow-downranking/update_log.md

 * Fix typo in tooltip for Shaman Ten Storms 3p buff.

 #### 2021-12-11
 * Paladin talent Illumination changed to only refund 60% of mana (previously 100%) in TBC as of patch 2.1.0.
+Thanks u/Hulio225 for pointing this out!

 #### 2021-09-06
 * Fixed a bug that would cause reduce the x-axis of HES chart by 100 units each time the slider was used.